david-gm/java-spring/guess-the-number-game/README.md

     - this does not work, if multiple implementation of an interface are defined.
       In the case of multiple implementations, we need to use qualifiers to specificy the correct implementation.

-## Use Java Annotation Configuration
+## Use Java Annotation Configuration (@Configuration)

 - use an Annotation Configuration
 - use the @Configuration annotation
 - use the @ComponentScan annotation
 - use the @Bean annotation

+The `@Configuration` annotation is on a class-level and tells Spring that this class contains one or more @Bean methods and may be processed by the Spring container to generate bean definitions.

 We need to create a class within our project that represents a configuration for our Spring container.
 - delete `beans.xml`